What To Look for in Fresh Fish? (Sushi/Seafood)

 Do you know what to look for in a fresh tomato?

-If yes, then, you know what to look for in fresh fish.
+If yes, you already know what to look for in fresh fish.

 Freshness